 The same goes for Udon as for Ramen and Soba – making a slurping sound when eating Udon is mandatory! 🙂

-Sushi (すし, 寿司, 鮨) and Sashimi, raw fish and seafood packed together with rice and vegetables into beautiful pieces.
-Each little piece is almost like an art!
+Sushi (すし, 寿司, 鮨) is raw fish and seafood packed together with rice and vegetables into beautiful pieces.
+Each little piece is almost like art!

 Sushi dates all the way back to the 4th Century BC, as a way to preserve the fish (sprinkled with salt and encased in rice).